-The local relays screen shows you which options have been assigned relays, and each of the relays' current mode (AUTO/MANUAL OFF/MANUAL ON) and its state (Off or On).
+Pressing the Relay Mode key on the front face panel shows you which options have been assigned relays, and each of the relays' current mode (AUTO/MANUAL OFF/MANUAL ON) and its state (Off or On).

-Pressing the Relay Mode key again will cycle through the relay expansion modules connected to the controller (if any), showing what is assigned to those relays and their current state.
+Pressing the Relay Mode key again will cycle through the Relay Modules connected to the controller, showing what is assigned to those relays and their current state.